okechukwuchristian666-ctrl/christian-python-learning-/README.md

-Learning Python 🐍
+# 🐍 My Python Learning Journey

+Welcome to my Python learning journey! 🚀

-This repository contains my Python practice and small projects as I learn programming.
+I'm learning Python from the basics and building small projects as I improve my programming skills.

-What I'm learning
+## 📚 What I'm Learning

 - Variables
-- Input and output
-- "if", "elif", "else"
+- Data types
+- User input
+- Conditional statements
 - Comparison operators
 - Loops
 - Functions

-Projects
+- Lists and dictionaries
+- Error handling
+- Object-Oriented Programming

-- Calculator
+- And more...

+## 🛠️ Projects

-- Age Checker
+### Age Checker
-- More projects coming soon 🚀

-I'm learning, building, and improving one project at a time.# christian-python-learning- my python learning journey
+A simple Python program that asks for a person's age and determines their age category.

+### Calculator
+A simple calculator built with Python.

+More projects will be added as I continue learning. 💻

+## 🎯 My Goal

+My goal is to become a strong software developer, learn full-stack development, and eventually move into AI/ML.

+**Learn → Build → Earn 🚀**

+## 📈 Progress

+I'm still learning, so this repository will grow as my skills improve.

+Follow along with my journey! 🔥